 Working capital is essential for any functioning business; without enough of it, business owners can’t afford to pay their employees, fill orders, or even keep their lights on.
 Even if a business has thousands (or millions) in unpaid invoices, if they don’t have enough cash to operate, they can easi

-Getting the money for a down payment can be one of the most challenging parts of applying for an SBA loan .
-However, if you have a 401(k) account, or another approved tax-deferred retirement account with at least $50,000 in it, you may be able to use those funds as a down payment on an SBA loan —
+If you have a 401(k) account or another approved tax-deferred retirement account with at least $50,000 in it, you may be able to use those funds as a down payment for your SBA loan.

 Getting 100% Commercial Real Estate Financing With An SBA 7(a) Loan